 Pagan reverence of the horse, including its phallus, seems to have been linked to the worship of the fertility god Frea Ing / Yngvi Freyr and so outraged the Catholic Church that a complete ban was imposed in Northern and Western Europe against religious recognition or veneration of the horse in any form.

-It was vital for Laetitia to ensure the skull was in good condition for her requirements and as David Pitt had ‘birthed’ a number of ‘Obby ‘Osses into the folk world, it was sent immediately to him after purchase.
+It was vital to ensure the skull was in good condition for Laetitia’s requirements and as David Pitt had ‘birthed’ a number of ‘Obby ‘Osses into the folk world, she immediately sent it to him after purchase.
 David kept her updated with video footage explaining the work required to make it robust for riding.
 He explained the skull’s condition and noticed that the adult teeth were still embedded deep within the jaw as they had not yet emerged.
 (This Icelandic foal was born and bred on a farm, but unfortunately they do not always survive the severe weather or they are undernourished.)

 David worked on the foal in his free time over a period of 3 months and when the skull had been prepared, he constructed silver ears and a tongue.
-Laetitia sent shiny teal baubles for the eyes which he attached inside the eye sockets.
-David also constructed a pole along with fixtures and fittings for riding.
-The jaw then gave a wonderful ‘snap’.
+Laetitia sent him shiny teal baubles for the eyes that he attached inside the eye sockets.
+David also constructed a pole along with fixtures and fittings for riding enabling the jaw with a wonderful ‘snap’.

-Our good friend Craig Weatherill informed Laetitia that the Cornish word for seahorse was ‘Morvargh’.
-Laetitia had given the ‘Oss’ image a lot of thought and decided that it would naturally blend with her work and connection to the sea.
+A good friend Craig Weatherill informed Laetitia the Cornish name for seahorse was ‘Morvargh’.
+She had given the ‘Oss’ image a lot of thought and decided that it would naturally blend with her work and connection to the sea.

 The three months that passed without seeing or holding Morvargh was a little frustrating, but Laetitia knew her ‘Oss was in expert hands!
-David Pitt kindly traveled all from Wales to deliver her in person at Beltane 2017.
+David Pitt kindly travelled from Wales to deliver her in person at Beltane 2017.

 He was accompanied by his beautiful Coppertown Mari.
 They had dinner together at the local pub the St Buryan Inn and then visited Boscawen-un stone circle together.
 Cassandra had the wonderful experience of riding Coppertown while David filmed video footage of them.